minetest-mods/ccompass/README.md

 3. Now this compass leads you allways to this location.
 You can give it away to allow other users to find this place.
 4. Punch a teleport compatible node (by default mese block) to teleport back to the calibrated place

+Depending on servers many aspects can be different, see below.

 ## For server owners:
 The mod support the next settings: